gitpan/KinoSearch/t/benchmarks/README.txt

     ./extract_reuters.plx /path/to/reuters_collection

 Filepaths are hard-coded, and the assumption is that the apps will be run from within the benchmarks/ directory.
-Each of the indexing apps takes three optional command line arguments: the number of documents to index, the number of times to repeat the indexing process, and the increment, or number of docs to add during each index writer instance.
+Each of the indexing apps takes four optional command line arguments:

+  * The number of documents to index.
+  * The number of times to repeat the indexing process.
+  * The increment, or number of docs to add during each index writer instance.
+  * Whether or not the main text should be stored and vectorized.

+    $ perl -Mblib indexers/kinosearch_indexer.plx \
-    perl indexers/kinosearch_indexer.plx --docs=1000 --reps=6 --increment=10
+    > --docs=1000 --reps=6 --increment=10 --store=1

+    $ java -server -Xmx500M -XX:CompileThreshold=100 LuceneIndexer \
-    java [flags] LuceneIndexer -docs 1000 -reps 6 -increment 10
+    > -docs 1000 -reps 6 -increment 10 -store 1

-If no command line args are supplied, the apps will index the entire 19043 article collection once, using a single index writer.
+If no command line args are supplied, the apps will index the entire 19043 article collection once, using a single index writer, and will neither store nor vectorize the main text.

 Upon finishing, each app will produce a "truncated mean" report: the slowest 25% and fastest 25% of  reps will be discarded, and the rest will be averaged.